Neuropathic Pain

 Treatment

-Any underlying problems with need to be treated, such as diabetes.
+Any underlying problems will need to be treated, such as diabetes.

 The goal of treatment is to manage symptoms.
 Options are: